What is virtual disk?

 Chunked virtual disks introduced by VMware to create FAT-compatible virtual disks.
 Since FAT has limitations to file size, VMware products support splitting of virtual disk to fragments (chunks) not larger than 2GB each.
 To read such chunked virtual disks assembling chunks into one virtual image is required.
 The function is available in UFS Explorer Professional Recovery and UFS Explorer RAID Recovery through tools for RAID-building or via RAID Access Plugin - RAID Builder for all standard UFS Explorer software.

 Virtual machine package introduced by Parallels for their Paralles Desktop for Mac product.
 Virtual disk is packed into single file along with its snapshots.
-To get data from this kind of a virtual disk one has to extract it from package first.
+To get data from this kind of a virtual disk one must extract it from package first.